thesingleboard/torrentbox/README.md

 $ node_exporter &
 ```

-3. Configure your Prometheus server to scrape the endpoint
+3. Configure your Prometheus server to scrape the endpoint.

 ```bash
 torrentbox_ip:9100
 ```

+Make sure to configure your systen to start the node exporter on startup

 ## Test Torrentbox